-The stroke locations reported by our system may also be used to generate some higher level input events.
-For example, we have a data presentation tool to visualize data stored in a hierarchical structure.
+In addition to direct manipulation, the stroke locations reported by our system may also be used to generate higher level input events.
+For example, a colleague working on user interface issues has developed a data presentation tool to visualize data stored in a hierarchical structure.
 At each node some combination of images, text, video or animated graphics is displayed on the projection wall.
 Stroke based gestures are used to navigate the data hierarchy.
-We make use of the existing Unistroke toolkit [7].
+An existing toolkit, Unistroke, is used to interpret strokes [7].
 The output stroke positions of our tracking system pass first through the gesture recognition module, and recognized strokes are added as a symbolic event onto the application queue.

 Our architecture provides an input device that scales with the associated tiled display.
 Our original installation used only two cameras.
 We have since installed both four and eight camera systems.
-In addition to our own tiled display, at the request of an outside research institution, we installed another laser based input system in their laboratory.
-Their tiled display uses twelve projectors and covers an 8 ft by 12 ft area.
-The laser tracking for this display is handled by four cameras attached to Wintel PCs with Matrox video digitizing boards.
 These systems work as expected and we feel confident that cameras can be scalably added in order to obtain any required resolution or range of coverage.
-The scalable nature of this technology makes it easily adaptable and deployable for displays with different size and resolution configuration.
+The scalable nature of this technology makes it easily adaptable and deployable for displays with different size and resolution configurations.